+Water-related CAPEX and OPEX are related to the installation and maintenance of water infrastructure such as advanced metering, water treatment technologies, water efficient manufacturing equipment, and wastewater treatment technologies.
+Change in water-related CAPEX and OPEX reflects the ongoing continuous improvements identified and implemented by the cross functional water optimization team.
 Financial performance including prior year comparisons / changes, are reported to investors in annual reports and SEC filings.
 Please see financial filings at https://investors.keurigdrpepper.com/sec-filings.
-Water opex and capex are driven by multiple factors including the age of infrastructure and systems, and product mix.
+Water OPEX and CAPEX are driven by multiple factors including the age of infrastructure and systems, and product mix.

-$(W7.3)\ Does\ your\ organization\ use\ scenario\ analysis\ to\ inform\ its\ business\ strategy?$
+(W7.3) Does your organization use scenario analysis to inform its business strategy?

-Use of scenario analysis Comment F 1 Row In our updated water risk assessment, we have used WRI's Aqueduct, and WWF's Water Risk Filter tools.
+Use of scenario analysis Comment Row 1 Yes In our updated water risk assessment, we have used WRI's Aqueduct, and WWF's Water Risk Filter tools.
 Both tools combine different climate scenarios (IPCC Representative Concentration Pathways - RCP and IIASA Shared Socio-economic Pathways - SSP) to explore future water risks (water stress in terms of quantity with WRI, and other physical risks with WWF).
 KDP has set an SBTi-approved SBT which took effect in 2020 to reduce our emissions.
 As part of this process, we were able to identify specific risks and opportunities for us to address and pursue.
 As we embark on implementing our approved Science Based Target (SBT), we will further analyze the scenarios and possible water-related outcomes.
+In 2022 KDP completed a quantitative climate scenario risk analysis which provided additional insights into the business impacts of potential future water related issues, both to our direct operations and to our supply chain.